 Number of awards: 1

-The family and friends of Margaret Mary Westdal have established a fund with The University of Manitoba to provide a scholarship in support of continued studies in music history.
-This scholarship, initially valued at $1000, will be offered every second year to the student who:
+The family and friends of Margaret Mary Westdal have established a fund with the University of Manitoba to provide a scholarship in support of continued studies in music history.

-1. is enrolled in any year of a music program at The University of Manitoba Marcel A. Desautels Faculty of Music, and;
+1. is enrolled in any year of a music program at the University of Manitoba Marcel A. Desautels Faculty of Music, and;

-2. has attained outstanding achievement in at least one of the music history courses which is listed as a requirement in any music program at The University of Manitoba Marcel A. Desautels Faculty of Music.
+2. has attained outstanding achievement in at least one of the music history courses which is listed as a requirement in any music program at the University of Manitoba Marcel A. Desautels Faculty of Music.

 Selection will be based on academic achievement in music history courses and on attitude and interest shown in the music history subject area.